Cat Flea and Tick Control

 Why is treating and preventing fleas important?

 Treating and preventing fleas is important to stop an infestation from entering your home and for the overall health and well being of your pet.
 Prevention is key.
 Once fleas are detected, treatment is typically required for a minimum of 3 months in order to break the lifecycle.

 Simple steps for treating fleas in your senior cats?

 Treating fleas is simple!
 The best treatment is prevention and this rings just as true for our senior cats.
 There are several safe products for use on senior cats and your veterinarian will help answer any questions or concerns you may have.
-Some senior cats require long term medications for other illnesses or disease.
-Your veterinarian can guide you on the safest form of flea prevention to use if you cat is currently taking other medications.
+Some senior cats require long-term medications for other illnesses or disease.
+Your veterinarian can guide you on the safest form of flea prevention to use if your cat is currently taking other medications.